 If getting to your school requires a flight, a hotel room, a rental car, and/or a lot of tricky childcare logistics for my family, my speaking fee for school visits typically starts at $1,250 a day plus all reasonable travel expenses, with a two-day minimum and 50% of the speaking fee due upon booking.
 My visit will include up to five presentations a day, along with a bonus session (such as a book signing, or perhaps a meet and greet with one of your student clubs).
 I am also happy to work with you to find other interested schools in your district that may be able to share in my travel costs to make my visit more affordable.

 Thanks to the power of the Internet, I can talk to students anywhere in the world from my studio!
-My Skype (or Google Hangout) classroom visits cost $50 and last approximately 25 minutes plus 5 minutes of Q&A. Since this format is an abbreviated version of my in-person talk, students will get the most out of my visit if they have already read my book and want to learn more about my research and process.
+My Skype (or Google Hangout) classroom visits cost between $0 and $50 (on a pay-what-you-can basis) and last approximately 25 minutes plus 5 minutes of Q&A. Since this format is an abbreviated version of my in-person talk, students will get the most out of my visit if they have already read my book and want to learn more about my research and process.
 I also encourage teachers to show their students one or two of my book-related videos ahead of our Skype call, which can be found in my online Media Gallery.

 HOW TO BE AN ELEPHANT